 \subsection{Programmable Switch}

-Programmable switch is a packet switching device equiped with programmable ASICs and stateful memory~\cite{Tofino,XPliant,Cisco}.
-It can do user-customized manipulation on packets while forwarding them with extremely high speed.
-Compared with manipulating packets with a standard server, the programmable switch have two advantages: (a) Sitting on the center of the network, the programmable switch naturally has a global view of all the communications. (b) The ASIC-based hardware processes packets at line-rate, providing much higher throughput and lower latency than standard servers.
-We justify these statements with evaluation in \autoref{eval:Contribution pswitch}.
+A programmable switch is a packet-switching device equip\-ped with programmable ASICs and stateful memory~\cite{Tofino,XPliant,Cisco}, enabling in-network co-design for distributed systems.
+It can do user-defined manipulation on packets while forwarding them at extremely high speeds.
+Compared with manipulating packets with a standard server, the program\-mable switch has two advantages: (a) its central location in the network grants it a global view of all the communications; (b) the ASIC-based hardware processes packets at line rate, providing high throughput and low latency.
+We support these statements with our evaluation in \autoref{eval:Contribution pswitch}.